rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Site Structure

-Harry Potter Online Quiz consists of a one page site with 5 different 'screens' and an optional 6th and 7th screen, that the user navigates through to engage with the quiz.
+The Harry Potter Book Quiz consists of a one page site with 5 different 'screens' and an optional 6th and 7th screen, that the user navigates through to engage with the quiz.
 The Home screen offers three navigation paths, one to enter the quiz, another to see the highscores and the last is the rules page.
-Each screen has an information bar with information and controls on it; the home page button is to the immediate left and the sound icon toggles the sound on and off is right beside it.
+Each screen has an information bar (info-bar) with information and controls on it; the home page button is to the immediate left and the sound icon toggles the sound on and off and is right beside it.
 When the user progresses to the actual quiz, the bar is filled with a timer, counting down how long the user has to answer the questions and a score which tallies the user's score as they progress through the quiz.
-Upon finishing the quiz you the user is immediately taken to the results screen that gives the option to navigate to the optional 6th screen which is the highscores screen which can also be accessed from the home screen or to go to the home page.
+Upon finishing the quiz the user is immediately taken to the results screen that gives the option to navigate to the optional 6th screen which is the highscores screen which can also be accessed from the home screen or to go back to the home page.

 ## Design Choices

 ### Colour Scheme

-The final colour scheme chosen was a rich dark red colour, with a warm, cream colour for the text and a mid grey colour as an accent.
+The final color scheme chosen was a rich dark red colour, with a warm, cream colour for the text and a mid grey colour as an accent.
 This colour scheme directly links back with the theme of the project: Harry Potter.
 Red is often associated with Harry Potter, the main character, because of his association with the Gryffindor house, who's colour is red or scarlet.
 The grey and cream colours are a nod to the main setting of the books, which is a castle, and the magical community's main ways of communication which tends to be a bit old fashioned in it's use of parchment and quills.

 ![Site colour scheme](docs/readme-images/color-palete.png)